GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## October 11, 2018-B JMJ  Field elements are now specified in two files
+File `data/field_base.txt` contains elements that define the standard field - this file shouldn't change once the rules of the competition are defined.

+Optional file `data/field_extras.txt` contains optional elements that are typically part of a particular team's strategy, such as autonomous paths.

 ## October 11, 2018-A JMJ  Changed field element structure and processing
 It was a hack to try to extract angles and starting positions from the path.
 How `Element` has explicit fields for initial position (x and y) and also width, height